MaxwelDev/financasK/README.md

-# financasK is an app for learn a little about Kotlin
+# FinancasK is an app for learn a little about Kotlin